PollenCode/rgb-navigation/arduino/RGB-Navigation/README.md

 -   The first byte contains the amount of bytes following this byte + 1
 -   Second byte contains the packet type

+**When modifying this protocol, make sure to update the [arduino-client](https://git.ikdoeict.be/stijn.rogiest/rgb-navigation/-/tree/master/arduino-client) project too, as this project implements this protcol.**

 ## Packet types

 -   `[3, 1, type]`: enable a special effect, with effect type specified by `type`.